AndreaGuarracino/ReferenceGraphPangenomeDataAnalysisHackathon2023/README.md

 Try to make LPA pangenome graphs.
 The input sequences are in `data/LPA/LPA.fa.gz`.
 Sequences in this locus have a peculiarity: which one?
-Hint: visualize the alignments and take a look at the graph layout (with `Bandage` and/or in the `.draw_multiqc.png` files).
+Hint: visualize the alignments and take a look at the graph layout with `Bandage` and/or in the `*.draw_multiqc.png` files.
+The `*.draw_multiqc.png` files contain static representations of the graph layout.
+They are similar to what `Bandage` shows (probably a little less attractive), but such visualizations can scale to larger pangenomic graphs.

 ## Human pangenome graph building from sequence alignments